na-na-hi/renget/archive/skytempleguide.md

 [SkyTemple Scripting Tutorials](https://www.youtube.com/playlist?list=PLeoQCzDApD5Kmp0eRA947oPelXunAtqWv)
 [SkyTemple: A Comprehensive Tutorial](https://www.youtube.com/watch?v=liyKneUd-mU)

+###Changing Starter Pokemon
+Navigate to Lists -> Starters.
+Double click on the name of the starter Pokemon you want to change, then type in the name of the new Pokemon.
+There's a male and female option for all gendered pokemon and picking Male/Female in game will give you different starters, so make sure you replace a male or female starter as desired.

 ###Basic Scripting Syntax
 No idea how much should be included here, but intended for people with 0 programming knowledge.
 Open scripting by clicking on the spider? thing in the upper right corner of the main window